 Liquidity risk is the risk the REIT will encounter difficulties in meeting its financial liability obligations.
 The REIT is subject to the risks associated with debt financing, including the risk that mortgages and credit facilities will not be able to be refinanced.
 The REIT's objectives in minimizing liquidity risk are to maintain appropriate levels of leverage on its real estate assets and to stagger the debt maturity profile.
-As at December 31, 2021, the REIT was holding cash of \$26,562 and had no amount drawn on the \$100,000 Morguard Facility.
+As at December 31, 2022, the REIT was holding cash of \$14,636 and had access to an additional \$19,305 through the Morguard Facility.

-COMMITMENTS AND CONTINGENCIES
+NOTE 21 COMMITMENTS AND CONTINGENCIES

-(a) Land Lease
+(a) Land Leases

-The REIT assumed a land lease in connection with a property located in Falls Church, Virginia, that expires in 2113.
-The REIT has the option to purchase the land in September 2029 for US\$7,150.
-The REIT has classified the land lease as a lease liability under the assumption that substantially all the risks and rewards incidental to ownership have been transferred.
+The REIT has classified its land leases as a lease liability under the assumption that substantially all the risks and rewards incidental to ownership have been transferred.

-The minimum annual rental payments for the land lease are payable over the next five years and thereafter as follows:
+The minimum annual rental payments for the REIT's land leases are payable over the next five years and thereafter as follows: